Oh boy do I get it. Trust me.

 Create a task list.
 Keep it to fewer than 10 items.
 If it’s more than 10, you’re too in the weeds here.

-Then, I want you to do whatever is your equivalent of printing it out and carrying it with you.
+Then, I want you to do whatever is your equivalent of printing it out and carrying it with you, you can use the full color prining Orlando services for this.
 Make it the background on your phone, put a big post-it on your iPad.
 It must be with you at all times and you must be able to see it.

 I am a geek with a white board in my office.
 I use that for the Huddle list.
 The white board stares at me every day.
 Sometimes it feels menacing but mostly it keeps me focused on the things I cannot NOT do next week.